 Samsung Galaxy Note 20 Ultra

 Bottom line: If you're a loyal Galaxy Note buyer, the Note 20 Ultra is the best possible version ever made.
-Featuring a much-improved S Pen experience, a huge camera upgrade over previous Note versions, and every possible spec you could ask for, this $1300 monolith is worth the price of admission.
+Featuring a much-improved S Pen experience, a huge camera upgrade over previous Note versions, and every possible spec you could ask for, this expensive monolith is worth the price of admission.
 You just have to know you need it.

-- The best phone display out there
+- One of the best phone displays out there

 - Impeccable performance